Jbsmartaleck/alx-system_engineering-devops/0x00-shell_basics/README.md

 Tenth command is to delete a directory from another directory

 Command 11 is used to go back to previous directory

+Command 12 is to list all files including hidden ones in current directory, parent of working directory and boot directory in long format.